w3c/html-ruby/explainers/ruby-tts.md

-We propose that this can be addressed by defining that the state of the `ruby-type` attribute on the element carrying the annotation is what determines whether both the annotation(s) and base are to be read separately, or or combined into a single reading.
+We propose that this can be addressed by defining that the state of the `ruby-type` attribute on the element carrying the annotation is what determines whether both the annotation(s) and base are to be read separately, or combined into a single reading.
 As with [Propagation](#propagation),
 if the `ruby-type` attribute is not set directly on the annotation, the speech user agent would refer to the closest ancestor that does have such an attribute,